 Allies make a commitment to a regular weekly schedule with City Slicker Farms for a period of 3 to 4 months.
 This allows for a deeper learning experience and some additional training opportunities.
 If you can't commit to a regular schedule throughout an allyship, drop in volunteering may be a better option for you.

-What kinds of work do allies do?
+What kinds of activites do allies participate in?

-Allies have opportunities to work in our Community Market Farms, Backyard Gardening Program, and in our office.
-Work can include a wide range of gardening tasks including prepping and planting beds, transplanting seedlings, building and maintaining compost piles, watering, weeding, pest management, mulching, chicken care, harvesting and more.
+Allies have opportunities to participate in our Community Market Farms, Backyard Gardening Program, and in our office.
+Activites can include a wide range of gardening tasks including prepping and planting beds, transplanting seedlings, building and maintaining compost piles, watering, weeding, pest management, mulching, chicken care, harvesting and more.
 Backyard Garden Program allies help build garden boxes, provide administrative support for the program, and attend and assist at garden builds.
 Allies can also help with administrative tasks and fundraising projects, develop and distribute outreach materials, and help plan and attend events.
 We do our best to match applicants' interests and goals with our organization's needs.

 Do I need gardening experience to be an ally?

-No. We hire allies with all levels of farming and gardening experience, including people who have no experience at all.
+No. We select allies with all levels of farming and gardening experience, including people who have no experience at all.
 For some ally positions we may prioritize people who do have some prior gardening experience, but we always have space available for dedicated people who are entirely new to farming.

 Can I get school credit for my allyship?